Today

 And what pitiful misery it is, to be miserable even in the presence of all

-Gods gifts.
+God’s gifts.
 But if you cooperate, you will be plunged into the fullness

-of the gift of love.
+of His gift of love.

 Recommended